yugabyte/yugabyte-db/docs/content/v2.16/reference/configuration/yb-tserver.md

 ##### --ysql_num_shards_per_tserver

-The number of shards (tablets) per YB-TServer for each YCQL table when a user table is created.
+The number of shards (tablets) per YB-TServer for each YSQL table when a user table is created.

 Default: `-1`, where the number of shards is determined at runtime, as follows: